Bluesroo/Circle_Clicker/README.md

 A silly game I made using SFML in order to expose myself to some basics regarding C++, OO design, and graphics.

 The whole point of the game is to click 10 randomly generated squares as fast as possible.
 That's literally it.
+If you would like to try it download the .dlls and the .exe.

 Note: Some of the formatting/ indents got foobarred when I pushed the project to git.